Condutiarii/cepheus-map-generator/README.md

 Map generator for Cepheus RPG

+Note : No external libraries is needed. _Bootstrap_ is used but not necessary.

 ## Generate a sector map for Cepheus RPG.

 Work in progress, works well from an HTTP web server.